 Age: The older you are when you take out coverage, the higher the monthly premiums will be.

 Gender: Males will pay more for coverage than females.
-There are several reasons why this is, but the most prominent component is that females live an average of four years longer than males.
+There are several reasons why this is, but the most prominent component is that females live an average of four years longer than males, thus they will be paying into the policy longer.

 Health: Your health has a major factor in the price point.
-If you are in good health, you will qualify for a less expensive plan than seniors in compromised health.
+If you are in good health, you will qualify for a less expensive burial plan when compared to seniors with compromised health.
+Seniors who use tobacco will also see increased premiums.

 Funeral Insurance Pricing

 The leading funeral insurance companies offer very affordable rates.
 The chart listed below has a range of prices someone should expect to pay according to their age.
-The quote chart is intended to provide estimated prices only.
-To get a more accurate cost, fill out the quote generator on this page or see more funeral insurance quotes here.
+The premiums listed below are intended to provide estimated prices only.
+To get a more accurate cost, fill out the quote machine on this page or learn more about the cost of funeral insurance.

 Monthly Premium Range